Pascalheid/project_computational_statistics/README.md

 ## Stacking/ Jackknife Model Averaging and its Use for Regression Discontinuity Design

 In the notebook [Project.ipynb](https://github.com/Pascalheid/project_computational_statistics/blob/master/Project.ipynb) I explore to which extent the Jackknife Model Averaging (JMA) (based on stacking) suggested by Hansen and Racine (2012) might be an improvement over the typical use of model selection via the Aikake information criterion (AIC) in Regression Discontinuity Design (RDD).
-In a second step I further investigate even beyond that JMA might be employed to determine the optimal bandwidth in RDD.
+In a second step I further investigate even beyond that if JMA might be employed to determine the optimal bandwidth in RDD.
 For this I run two simulations based on the RDD setup found in Bronzini and Iachini (2014).

 My main sources are: